BinniZenobioCordovaLeandro/portfolio/README.md

 samples, guidance on mobile development, and a full API reference.

-## How build web to github pages use
+## How build web to github pages using docs

 To compile
 ```